0tii/GladiApiAuthRetriever/readme.md

-# ⚔️🔓 GladiApi Auth Retriever
+# ⚔️🔓 GladiatusApi Auth Retriever

-A cross-browser extension to retrieve an auth object for a logged-in gladiatus character.
-Firefox support is nightly, as manifest V3 is, too.
+A cross-browser extension to retrieve an authentication object for a gladiatus character.

+## What is this about?
+Due to limitations such as captchas, [GladiatusApi](https://github.com/0tii/GladiatusApi) can not automatically retrieve player data and authenticate against gameforge servers.
+Bypassing captcha would be an endless cat-and-mouse-game which I am not willing to even attempt.

+It is, however, possible to authenticate as a character with http requests only, by using the cookie and session hash of a character logged into a browser.
+That requires manually getting the cookie, session hash and server id every time you switch browsers or log in from a different location (as that generates a new session hash and, within the cookie, a new session id).

+With this extension it's as simple as pressing a button and saving the auth object, then importing that and passing it to the character constructor/factory.
+Using a designated target folder to save the file to makes this even more streamlined.

 ## Install
-Chrome has made it almost impossible to install third-party extensions that are not on the web store (with a convenient 5€ developer fee).
+Chromium has made it almost impossible to install third-party extensions that are not on the web store (with a convenient 5€ developer fee), so you have to install this extension via **developer mode**.

 **Chrome**:
 - Download the source